tokamak-network/zvm/INPUT.md

 0
 [INFO]  snarkJS: FINISH: main
 ```
 It prints the stack and memory.
-There are 2, 3 on the stack after the second loop and only 5 (= 2 + 3) exist on the stack at the end of loops.
+There are 2, 3 on the stack after the second loop and only 5 (= 2 + 3) exists on the stack at the end of loops.
 Try the other arithmetic operations if you want.

 ### Comparion & Bitwise logic operations
 ```